How Legal Marketers Can Measure Account-Based Marketing Success

 4. Measure aggregate account-level engagement

-Going through this exercise will provide a concise and data-driven way to prove the value of the program and also know where to dig deeper or make changes.
-For example, in a meeting you can show that target accounts spent 4,289 minutes engaging with marketing this month – vs. last month when they spent 1,932 (a difference of 122%!).
-Not only that, you can drill down into your visual tools to show industry segments and personas with the biggest growth or areas for improvement.
-You can also use these insights to identify Marketing Qualified Accounts (MQAs).
+This exercise will provide a concise and data-driven way to prove the program’s value and identify where you need to dig deeper or make changes.
+For example, in a meeting, you can show that target accounts spent 4,289 minutes engaging with marketing this month – vs. last month when they spent 1,932 (a difference of 122%!).
+You can also drill down into your visual tools to show industry segments and personas with the most significant growth or areas for improvement.
+These insights will also allow you to identify Marketing Qualified Accounts (MQAs).
 These are accounts whose engagement is spiking and are primed to be sent over to your business development team.

-Traditional metrics are simply not sufficient for building and executing on successful ABM programs.
+Traditional metrics are simply not sufficient for building and executing successful ABM programs.
 Try these aggregate account-based methods instead.
-Using these account-based marketing metrics — and optimizing your marketing based on your results — will help you build the most impactful ABM campaigns possible.
+Using these account-based marketing metrics—and optimizing your marketing based on your results—will help you build the most impactful ABM campaigns possible.

 Contact Us